mieubrisse/personal-writing/psychic-warfare-defense-systems/post.md

 - [Psychic War](https://mieubrisse.substack.com/p/psychic-war) - the predecessor to this post, on the battle for your attention
 - [The Sleep Guide](https://mieubrisse.substack.com/p/the-sleep-guide) - the comprehensive guide to fixing your sleep
 - [The Goal Is Unique Work](https://mieubrisse.substack.com/p/the-goal-is-unique-work) - why you should stop spending time on things society already knows how to do

-_Thank you to [AUTHOR: names of draft reviewers] for reviewing drafts of this post._